 The Algebra group focusses on group theory and representation theory.
 Groups are algebraic structures that arise naturally throughout mathematics.
 They encode the symmetries in a vast range of mathematical and physical systems, and group theory provides a powerful and unified language for studying these symmetries.
 Current areas of research in Bristol include finite and algebraic groups, simple groups and geometric group theory.
 Representation theory, in its broadest sense, is the art of relating the symmetries of different objects.
 It is a vast subject enjoying a close relationship with topology, geometry, number theory, combinatorics and mathematical physics.

-A main strand of research in the Analysis group is the interplay between the spectrum of the Laplace operator with self-adjoint boundary conditions and the geometry of the manifold or domain in Euclidean space.
-Various tools such as the theory of function spaces, calculus of variations and shape optimization techniques play a key role.
-A closely related area is the stochastic analysis of Brownian motion, and quantitative properties of solutions of the heat equation both on Riemannian manifolds and in domains in Euclidean space.
-Other research themes in the group include the theory of function spaces and geometric function theory.
+The main research themes in the Analysis and Geometry group are (i) Spectral Geometry, (ii) Geometric Function Theory, (iii) Hyperbolic Geometry and Low Dimensional Topology.
+Spectral Geometry studies the interplay between the spectrum of elliptic operators, such as the Laplace operator, and the geometry and topology of the manifold or domain in Euclidean space.
+Various tools such as functional analysis, calculus of variations, harmonic analysis, comparison geometry and shape optimization techniques play a key role.
 Geometric function theory is concerned with how infinitesimal properties of functions, such as conformality, have large-scale geometric consequences.
-All these topics have links to many other groups at Bristol, such as Ergodic Theory and Dynamical Systems, Mathematical Physics, and Group Theory.
+Hyperbolic Geometry and Low Dimensional Topology is the branch of topology and geometry that studies surfaces, the mapping class group, and Teichmuller theory, i.e. the space of marked hyperbolic surfaces.
+All these topics have links to each other and also to many other research areas at Bristol, such as Ergodic Theory and Dynamical Systems, Geometric Group Theory, Quantum Chaos, Probability and Number Theory.

 Bayesian Modelling and Analysis